-Maybe you have a new RV, or you’re just new to RVing.
-Below is a collection of recommended RV equipment that we have found helpful over the years.
+Maybe you have a new RV, or you’re new to RVing.
+Below is a collection of recommended RV equipment we found helpful over the years.
 These items are critical and essential for any RV, camper, or travel trailer.
-Other items are highly recommended.
-There are a handful of fun RV items here too.
+Other things are highly recommended.
+There are a handful of fun RV items here, too.

 We break Recommended RV equipment into the following categories:

 - Highly Recommended: These are items you will probably need but may not need on every trip, or they may not apply to your RV.

 - Nice To Have: You’ll want these items but can undoubtedly go RVing without them.

 - Fun To Have: You don’t need these items for RVing, but we found them to really amp up the RV experience and make it even more enjoyable.

 - ***New Category*** Boondocking: Boondocking or Off-Grid camping is not as easy as a typical campground.
 It requires a few pieces of additional equipment to make the experience more enjoyable.

 Check the affiliate link for more details if you want some of this equipment.
 At no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate, I earn from qualifying purchases.

 If this list and information help you, we’d really appreciate it if you used our links.